 Which is the better of the two?
 There is no definitive answer to that question.
 It really depends on the various services and features each provides that will best fit your own personal needs.

 For example, if you prefer diversification into alternative investments, like real estate and natural resources, Wealthfront will be your choice.
-But if you prefer investing in value stocks, Betterment will be the better option.
+But if you prefer investing in expert-built, curated portfolios, Betterment will be the better option.

 Otherwise, the two platforms are largely identical.
 Considering the direct competition between the two, that’s hardly surprising.
 Each charges a basic fee of 0.25% for the vast majority of investors.
 Each offers smart beta, socially responsible investing, various forms of financial advice, and the ability to open an account with little or no money.